upavadi/tng-wp-login/README.md

 # **Wordpress-TNG Login Widget** #

 ## **Download**
-Current Version 3.1.3a
+Current Version 3.1.3b
  - to add ability to work with TNG tables available in TNG Setup. (https://github.com/upavadi/tng-wp-login/archive/refs/heads/master.zip)
-- Release versions 1.0.4, 2.0.1, 2.0.2, 2.0.3, 2.0.3.2 https://github.com/upavadi/tng-wp-login/releases/latest have been updated with V3.1.3a
+- Release versions 1.0.4, 2.0.1, 2.0.2, 2.0.3, 2.0.3.2, V3.1.3a https://github.com/upavadi/tng-wp-login/releases/latest have been updated with V3.1.3b

-- ***Test Site:*** http://trial.upavadi.net/ site <strike>uses M Barnes plugin for wordpress / TNG integration</strike> does not use Wordpress - TNG Integration.
+- ***Test Site:*** http://trial.upavadi.net/  __does not use Wordpress - TNG Integration__.
-- ***Live Site:*** http://www.upavadi.net/   site uses Kloosterman method for wordpress / TNG integration
+- ***Live Site: http://www.upavadi.net/   site uses Kloosterman method for wordpress / TNG integration***
  - __On both sites, Wordpress and TNG are installed in their own folders.__

 -----